-From the description of microservices in the previous chapter, it should be clear that a microservice has the following two broad functions [2]:
+From the description of microservices in the previous chapter, it should be clear that a microservice has two broad functions [2]:

-- Business Logic that implements the business functionalities, computations and service composition/integration logic. - Network Functions that take care of the inter-service communication mechanisms (basic service invocation through a given protocol, apply resiliency and stability patterns, service discovery etc.) These network functions are built on top of the underlying OS level network stack.
+- Business Logic, which implements the business functionalities, computations, and service composition/integration logic, and - Network Functions, which take care of the inter-service communication mechanisms (e.g., basic service invocation through a given protocol, apply resiliency and stability patterns, service discovery, etc.) These network functions are built on top of the underlying OS level network stack.

-The business logic function must be an integral part of the microservice code since that service is the one that executes/supports a business process.
-The difficulty with the microservice directly performing the network functions is that it uses different libraries depending upon the programming language/development framework it is written/hosted in.
-With the practical reality of microservices being written in multiple languages such as Java, Node.js, Python, etc., within the same application to optimize the development/runtime process, it becomes a tedious task to provide the communication capability for each service node.
+The business logic function must be an integral part of the microservice code since that service is the one that executes or supports a business process.
+The difficulty with the microservice directly performing the network functions is that it uses different libraries depending on the programming language it is written in or the development framework it is hosted on.
+With the practical reality of microservices being written in multiple languages (e.g., Java, JavaScript, Python, etc.) within the same application to optimize the development or runtime process, it becomes a tedious task to provide the communication capability for each service node.

-A Service Mesh is a dedicated infrastructure layer with a set of deployed infrastructure functions that facilitate service-to-service communication through service discovery, routing and internal load balancing, traffic configuration, encryption, authentication and authorization, metrics, and monitoring.
+A Service Mesh is a dedicated infrastructure layer with a set of deployed infrastructure functions that facilitate service-to-service communication through service discovery, routing and internal load balancing, traffic configuration, encryption, authentication, authorization, metrics, and monitoring.
 It provides the capability to declaratively define network behavior, microservice instance identity, and traffic flow through policy in an environment of changing network topology due to service instances coming and going offline and continuously being relocated.
-It can be looked upon as a networking model that sits at a layer of abstraction above the transport layer of the Open System Interconnection (OSI) model (e.g., Transport Control Protocol/Internet Protocol (TCP/IP)) and addresses the service's session layer (Layer 5 of the OSI model) concerns.
-However, fine-grained authorization may still need to be performed at the microservice level, since that is the only entity that has the full knowledge of the business logic.
+It can be looked upon as a networking model that sits at a layer of abstraction above the transport layer of the Open Systems Interconnection (OSI) model (e.g., Transmission Control Protocol/Internet Protocol (TCP/IP)) and addresses the service's session layer (Layer 5 of the OSI model) concerns.
+However, fine-grained authorization may still need to be performed at the microservice level since that is the only entity that has full knowledge of the business logic.

-Alternatively, the Service Mesh can be defined as "a distributed computing middleware that optimizes communications between application services [3]".
-The service-to-service communication is usually enabled using a proxy.
-A Service Mesh is typically implemented as an array of lightweight network proxies that are deployed alongside application code, without the application needing to be aware [4].
+Alternatively, the Service Mesh can be defined as "a distributed computing middleware that optimizes communications between application services [3]."
+The service-to-service communication is most effectively enabled using a proxy (see Section 1.1).
+A Service Mesh is typically implemented as an array of lightweight network proxies that are deployed alongside application code without the application needing to be aware [4].